-A total of 7 CUs is necessary to fulfill the General Education Distribution requirement, which is the arts and sciences component of the curriculum.
-Any course in this requirement may be taken pass/fail if it is not used to fulfill the Global Environment requirement and does not apply to a minor.
-Please refer to page 22 for more information on the pass/fail policy.
+A total of 6 CUs is necessary to fulfill the General Education Distribution requirement, which is the primary arts and sciences component of the curriculum.
+Any course in this requirement may be taken pass/fail if it is not used to fulfill the Cross-Cultural Perspectives requirement and does not apply to a minor.
+Please refer to the pass/fail policy for more information.

-NOTE: Students in the Management and Technology, Nursing and Healthcare Management, and Life Sciences and Management coordinated dual-degree programs can only fulfill the General Education Distribution requirement through courses in the Social Structures or Language, Arts & Culture categories.
-Courses that are considered to be Science and Technology are not permitted for the General Education Distribution requirement.
+NOTE: Students in the Management and Technology and Nursing and Healthcare Management coordinated dualdegree programs can only fulfill the General Education Distribution requirement through courses in the Social Science or Humanities categories.
+Courses that are considered to be Natural Sciences, Math, and Engineering are not permitted for the General Education Distribution requirement.

-Social Structures (At least 2 CUs)
+Humanities (At least 1 CU)